raganwald-deprecated/homoiconic/2012/03/garbage_collection_in_coffeescript.md

 [recursiveuniverse]: http://recursiveuniver.se/

-Without repeating what the annotated source code explains in detail, HashLife leverages the fact that information has a speed limit: The state of any cell in Life can only affect its neighbors in one generation, their neighbours in two generations, and so on.
-Appying this in reverse, if you want to compute the state of a cell in `n` generations you do not need to consider any cells except those `n` distance away or closer.
+Without repeating what the annotated source code explains in detail, HashLife leverages the fact that information has a speed limit: The state of any cell in Life can only affect its neighbours in one generation, their neighbours in two generations, and so on.
+Applying this in reverse, if you want to compute the state of a cell in `n` generations you do not need to consider any cells except those `n` distance away or closer.

 HashLife exploits this by dividing the universe into squares of dimension `2^n`.
 For any such square where `n>1`, there is a center square of size `2^(n-1)`.
 The future of the centre can always be computed out to `2^(n-2)` generations, and it will always be the same no matter where the square appears.